heptagon-nmt/crypto-bot/README.md

 - docker, podman, pip, or anaconda

+## Command line GUI
+- Once installed via pip you will be able to initialize the GUI using the command `yacu` in the command line.
+  - In some cases, such as in Linux Mint installations, this will fail.
+If the happens it means that `.bin` is not in your path (which you can check using `echo $PATH`).
+Therefore you need to add `.bin` to your path is required in order to fix this.

 ## TODOs

 - Add method to save and load previously trained ML model files using the python library `pickle`.